openownership/data-standard/docs/schema/guidance/identifiers.rst

 Real world identifiers
 =============================

-To create a link between statements, and the real-world organisations and people they relate to, statements may include a range of identifying information.
-We use a common :any:`Identifier object <schema-identifier>` with the following properties:
+To create a link between statements, and the real-world organisations and people they relate to, we use the :any:`Identifier object <schema-identifier>` with the following properties:

 * ``scheme`` should be a value from a codelist of known identifier sources.
 Separate codelists exist for entities and persons.
 See below.